-The school administration may impose additional expectations with regard to dress code and/or appearance.
+The school administration is responsible for enforcing guidelines for workplace-appropriate attire and grooming and may impose additional expectations with regard to dress code and/or appearance.
 In addition, the school administration may make exceptions to the dress code for certain events.
 Employees can be sent home to change their clothes if they come to work in inappropriate dress.
 Repeat offenses are cause for disciplinary action, up to and including termination.